 Using these verbs is one of the first topics that you cover when you start learning Portuguese.
 It’s also a topic that will probably offer you some challenge throughout your Portuguese speaking journey, even when you are happily fluent in Portuguese.

 In this lesson I will cover the main uses of Ser.
-Next week, I will talk about Estar.
+I talk about Estar here.